Displaying 36 total results.

 According to the center's website, its content includes "evidence-based resources, which were developed using the best science and evidence in training, planning, and preparedness," as well as general information regarding disaster preparedness, response, and recovery.

-Understanding child traumatic stress - National Child Traumatic Stress Network
+Understanding child traumatic stress - National Child Traumatic Stress Network (NCTSN)

 This document discusses the cognitive response to danger as it relates to traumatic experiences or traumatic stress throughout all developmental stages, particularly in children.
 It provides an overview of posttraumatic stress responses and their severity and duration, as well as posttraumatic stress after chronic or repeated trauma.